FengyangZhang/caffe_roomnet/README.md

 # Caffe_Roomnet

 A CNN-based neural network for layout estimation from a monocular vision image.
-Still under development...
+Although there's still things to be done about it, you can train the model by the following command now:

+    ./build/tools/caffe train -solver models/roomnet/roomnet_solver.prototxt

+You may have to play with the parameters a little bit, but in my case the current one is doing well.

 ## Roomnet paper